cvanaret/Uno/joss/paper.md

 Uno is currently used as a nonlinear optimization solver in:

+- Julia:
 	* the `JuMP.jl` ecosystem,
+	* `control-toolbox`, a collection of Julia packages for mathematical control and its applications,
+- Python:
 	* DNLP, an extension of CVXPY to general nonlinear programming,
-* `Vecchia.jl`, a package for Gaussian processes approximation,
-* `control-toolbox`, a collection of Julia packages for mathematical control and its applications,
 	* FelooPy, a user-friendly tool for coding, modeling, and solving decision problems,
+- Fortran:
 	* IMPL © /IMPL-DATA © by Industrial Algorithms Limited, a modeling and solving platform used in the process industries especially suited for economic, efficiency and emissions optimization and estimation.

 Ongoing discussions and community interest indicate potential future integrations in CasADi, Pyomo, pyOptSparse, Minotaur, and the NEOS Server.